cirosantilli/networking-cheat/tcp.md

 For this reason, UDP has less time and memory overhead, but is only used when the transaction will limit itself to a single request/answer.
 UDP can handle many more clients at once.

 Many application layer protocols however, e.g. HTTP, are stateless: they open a TCP connection, and close it as soon as they get a reply back.

+## Bi-directional

+TCP is bi-directional: once connection is established, client and server are indistinguishable.

 ## Fragmentation